Squidgygate

-Squidgygate or Dianagate refers to the controversy over pre-1990 telephone conversations between Diana, Princess of Wales, and her lover, James Gilbey (heir to Gilbey's Gin), which were published by The Sun newspaper.
+Squidgygate or Dianagate was the controversy over pre-1990 telephone conversations between Diana, Princess of Wales, and her lover, James Gilbey (heir to Gilbey's Gin), which were published by The Sun newspaper.

 In 1992, The Sun publicly revealed the recording's existence in an article titled "Squidgygate" (the "-gate" suffix being a reference for a scandal).
 During the calls, Gilbey affectionately called Diana by the names "Squidgy" and "Squidge".
 In the conversation, the Princess of Wales likens her situation to that of a character in the popular British soap opera EastEnders, and expresses concern that she might be pregnant and there is discussion of abortion.
 The publication of the tapes faced media attention which surrounded Diana's separation, and eventual divorce.

 Recording and publication

 The tape was published after it was allegedly accidentally recorded by a retired bank manager who was a radio enthusiast.